j2020v/jenkins-challenge/README.md

 # Jenkins Challenge 🔧💻🎰📬

-Hey guys :) We have a nice Challenge for you.
+Hey guys!
+We have a nice Challenge for you.

 Here is the situation: Our Jenkins box on AWS (Amazon Web Services) isn't working.